The end of fat binaries: XCFrameworks

 The golden tip

-The xcodebuild command “ignores” the BUILD_LIBRARIES_FOR_DISTRIBUTION parâmetro (probably a bug that will be fixed in later versions).
-That behaviour makes Xcode to NOT generate the swiftinterface file, which is needed to create-xcframework to work.
+The xcodebuild command “ignores” the BUILD_LIBRARIES_FOR_DISTRIBUTION parameter (probably a bug that will be fixed in later versions).
+This behavior prevents Xcode from generating the swiftinterface file, which is needed for the create-xcframework command to work.